Azure/aca-landing-zone-accelerator/docs/design-areas/networking.md

 * Use Azure DDoS Protection Standard to protect the virtual network used for the Azure Container Apps Environment.
 * Use Private Link to secure network connections and use private IP-based connectivity to other managed Azure services used that support Private Link, such as Azure Storage, Azure Container Registry, Azure SQL Database, and Azure Key Vault.
 * All endpoints for the solution (internal and external) should only accept TLS encrypted connections (HTTPS).
-* For internet-facing and security-critical, internal-facing web applications, use a web application firewall with the ingress controller.
+* For internet-facing and security-critical, internal-facing web applications, use a web application firewall with the HTTPS/TCP ingress.
 Azure Application Gateway and Azure Front Door both integrate the Azure Web Application Firewall to protect web-based applications.
 * For internal DNS resolution, create a Private DNS Zone for the Azure Container Apps Environment and link it to all virtual networks that need to resolve the name.
 For Azure Landing Zone environments, this may also mean linking this zone to the Hub network.

 ## References